Hi. I’m MM Kent

 These questions inspired the book,

-On one angst-filled night in December, 1968, our female protagonist listened to the Kingston Trio and changed her name to Mariah.
+On one angst-filled night in December, 1968, while listening to the Kingston Trio, our female protagonist changed her name to Mariah.

 Roy Clark playing Malaguena

 and a taste of Jazz from New Orleans

 I heard Opal Fly play the saxaphone at a friend’s wedding reception in Fayetteville a number of years ago.
 She played tenor, but in A Coward’s Guide, I’ve given my character a baritone to drag around.
 Opal is quite a gal, and when I wrote the New Orleans scene, I thought of her.